 Relying on the native security mechanisms of today’s public cloud environments is simply not enough.
 Organizations must take the extra step to bolster the security of their user environment and proactively protect their data.
 How can this be done easily and in a cost-effective manner?

-Spinbackup provides the ultimate solution for organizations running business-critical applications in either Google G Suite or Microsoft Office 365 environments.
-Specifically related to phishing and malware protection, Spinbackup provides the following to organizations housing resources in G Suite and Office 365 public cloud SaaS environments:
+Spinbackup provides the ultimate solution for organizations running business-critical applications in either Google Workspace (G Suite) or Microsoft Office 365 environments.
+Specifically related to phishing and malware protection, Spinbackup provides the following to organizations housing resources in Google Workspace and Office 365 public cloud SaaS environments: